MaNicolas/TestingForLego/README.md

 - Chrome browser version 90
 - Firefox browser version 87.0 (64-bit)
 - Eclipse IDE
-You will find 1 test suite XML files under "src\test\resources\TestSuites":

-AllTests.xml (which basically run my test on Chrome and Firefox in parallel)
+You will find 1 test suite XML files under "src\test\resources\TestSuites" named 'AllTests.xml' (which basically run my test on Chrome and Firefox in parallel)

 To run the tests: